Powering GE’s evolution with bold collaboration

 SITUATION

-The scale and scope of these separations was immense and included workstreams focused on managing regulatory compliance, talent retention, maintaining customer and supplier relationships, separating IT infrastructure and enhancing financial and tax implications — just to name a few.
-This was especially true for GE as each new organization represented a significant enterprise that required bespoke strategies.
+The scale and scope of the separations was immense, with over 40,000 execution actions across workstreams focused on managing regulatory compliance, retaining talent, maintaining customer and supplier relationships, separating IT infrastructure and optimizing financial and tax implications — just to name a few.
+Each new company represented a significant enterprise that required its own strategies.

 Three companies, three distinct purposes: GE HealthCare, GE Aerospace and GE Vernova

-• GE Aerospace.
-Poised to invent the future of flight, lift people up and bring them home safely as a global aerospace leader in attractive propulsion, services and systems sectors.
+• GE Aerospace: Poised to invent the future of flight, lift people up and bring them home safely as a global aerospace leader in attractive propulsion, services and systems sectors.

-• GE Vernova.
-Set to electrify the world while reducing carbon emissions, helping usher in a new era of energy that is more sustainable and innovative.
+• GE Vernova: Set to electrify the world while reducing carbon emissions, helping usher in a new era of energy that is more sustainable and innovative.

 Solving a complex puzzle